DrakeMorrison/autothreaderbot/README.md

 # Discord AutoThreader Bot

-Creates a thread every 10 messages unless reset by an anchor user.
+Creates a thread every 10 messages unless reset by a message from an anchor user.

 ## Setup